Brinfer/ClearWay/README.md

 In order to use the git hooks implementer correctly, a version of __Python 3.6__ minimum is required.

 ### 4.2.
-Latex
+LaTeX

-The drafting of documents is done in _Latex_, some packages are necessary.
+The drafting of documents is done in _LaTeX_, some packages are necessary.

 In order to use cross-references, use BibTeX for your bibliography or if you want to have a glossary, the program [latexmk](https://mg.readthedocs.io/latexmk.html) is used.
 Below the list of _Latex_ packages used in the documents :